(Natchez Trace Parkway Milepost 391)

 Although my main focus was exploring the Natchez Trace, I did enjoy my walk along the nature trail here, too.

 There are picnic tables scattered around, some right on the Big Swan Creek here.

-When I was here in 2014, there were no sewer hookups on any site, but when I last checked their website, it looks like they have that now, so call for the latest info.
+When I was here in 2014, there were no sewer hookups on any site, but when I last checked their website, it looks like they have that now.
 There is a dump station that is free for campers.
 Other campers passing by can use it for a fee.

 Picnic tables and fire rings at each site, picnic tables on Big Swan Creek (swimming allowed), nature trail around creek.

 1329 Columbia Highway – Hohenwald, TN 38462 – (931) 796-1480

 Although the address on an established highway seemed pretty straightforward, and the exit to Highway 412 (Columbia Highway) is easily seen from the Natchez Trace, both my Garmin GPS and Microsoft Streets & Trips told me to turn right once I exited the Parkway and got down to Hwy.
 412. I knew almost right away that I had missed the campground, but with construction going on, I could not turn around until I got up the road 10 miles.
 Another lesson about unreliable GPS directions – it’s actually a left turn onto Hwy.
 412 and you can see the campground across the road at that intersection.

 I always do short recaps of pros and cons about the parks I visit.
 I realize this is subjective stuff and what bothers some people, others won’t have a problem with, and vice versa.
 As a fulltime RVer, I like things that weekend campers can do without.
 But, based on my own observations and/or comments from others, here goes:

 Great location with easy access to the Natchez Trace Parkway.
 Even though convenient on Hwy.
 412, it’s not a super busy highway and I never noticed any highway noise at night.